oliviermbida/docker-to-vms/Docker_to_bootable_image.md

        ubuntu-gnome-desktop \
        ubuntu-gnome-wallpapers

+It will also install non userland tools like memtest86 which is used by the bios.
+You will get other Package configuration screens, select as required.

- You can install whatever packages you may need.
+You can also install whatever packages you may need.

 [More on snapd](https://github.com/snapcore/snapd)